PalmStudio/Biophysics_database_palm/0-data/walz/README.md

 Two other folders are also present in the archive:

 - `issues`: contains the files that present issues (only `P3F50329.csv`) and were not used in the analysis.
+- `programs`: the programs used to run the Walz.
+They are described in the next section.
 - `scenarii`: contains the files that were used in the scenarii experiments at the end of the Ecotron experiment.
 It contains three folders that correspond to the three different scenarii used in the experiment:
   - `closed`: Walz measurements with the chamber closed (as in the typical measurement), with constant conditions, and the plant in `mic3` with changing conditions.
   - `opened`: Walz measurements with the chamber opened (no head on top of the measuring head), with constant conditions, and the plant in `mic3` with changing conditions.